-Sovereign loan guarantees are among the policy measures adopted to counteract the effects of the COVID-19 pandemic outbreak.
+Sovereign guarantees on firm loans are among the policy measures adopted to counteract the effects of the COVID-19 pandemic outbreak.
 In this paper we quantify the financial stability implications of these guarantees in Portugal, specifically observing how they affect the probability of default of banks and credit to the economy.

-To measure the effect of sovereign loan guarantees we use and extend the DSGE model in Clerc et al. (2015).
-We hit the model's steady-state with a series of shocks that mimic the evolution of the economy after the onset of the COVID-19 pandemic, and we compare the response of variables of interest in two scenarios: one with and another without sovereign loan guarantees.
+To measure the effect of sovereign guarantees we use and extend the DSGE model in Clerc et al. (2015).
+We hit the model's steady-state with a series of shocks that mimic the evolution of the economy after the onset of the COVID-19 pandemic, and we compare the response of variables of interest in two scenarios: one with and another without sovereign guarantees.

-We find that sovereign loan guarantees reduce banks' default rate, increase credit and speed up economic recovery.
+We find that sovereign guarantees on firm loans reduce banks' default rate, increase credit and speed up economic recovery.
 Our results suggest that the expected fiscal cost of the policy is small.
-In addition, we show that the sensitivity of banks' capital to required capital and the loan guarantee fee play an important role in the financial stability effects and in the costs of the policy, respectively.
+In addition, we show that the sensitivity of banks' capital to capital requirements and the loan guarantee fee play an important role in the financial stability effects and in the costs of the policy, respectively.

-These results are explained by two key effects of sovereign loan guarantees: they transfer loan losses from banks to the sovereign and they reduce the regulatory risk-weights on firm loans.
-Banks, operating in a competitive environment, respond to higher profits and lower risk-weights with more credit to firms and lower capital.
-Firms use the additional credit to invest more than they would without loan guarantees, and output recovers faster.
-Due to the additional credit, firms' default rate increases.
+Our results are explained by two key effects of sovereign guarantees: they transfer loan losses from banks to the sovereign and they reduce the regulatory risk-weights on firm loans.
+Banks, operating in a competitive environment, respond to higher profits and lower risk-weights with more credit to firms and less bank capital.
+Firms use the additional credit to invest more than they would in a setting without sovereign guarantees, and output recovers faster.
+At the same time, firms' default rate increases because of their higher leverage.
 The default rate of banks, on the other hand, decreases.
-Their capital reduces by less than the share of credit losses transferred to the sovereign.
+Banks' capital reduces by less than the expected credit losses transferred to the sovereign, thus increasing the banks' capacity to withstand losses on the loans without sovereign guarantees.

 We explore alternative designs of the scheme to assess the impact of its size, duration and timeliness.
-Increasing the size enhances the effect on bank default, credit, and the economic recovery but entails higher expected fiscal costs.
-Longer schemes - where most of the guaranteed loans have longer maturity - have a marginal effect on bank default and credit.
-But they increase the benefits to the economy and postpone the drop in output associated with the phasing out of the scheme.
-In a delayed implementation of the scheme banks' default probability increases at the time of the COVID-19 shock.
-Missing the period of higher financial instability affects the scheme's ability to restore the economy to pre-crisis levels in a timely way.
+Increasing the scheme's size enhances its effect on bank default, on credit, and on economic recovery but entails higher expected fiscal costs.
+Extending the maturity of sovereign guarantees has a marginal effect on bank default and credit.
+But it increases the benefits to the economy and postpones the drop in output associated with the phasing out of the scheme.
+Finally, delaying the implementation of the scheme past the quarter of the COVID-19 shock would lengthen the economic recovery and increase banks' default probability at the time of the shock.

-To our knowledge, this work represents one of the first attempts to assess the impact on financial stability of the COVID-19 sovereign loan guarantees in a general equilibrium setup that allows firms and banks to default.
+To our knowledge, this work represents one of the first attempts to assess the impact on financial stability of the COVID-19 sovereign guarantees on firm loans in a general equilibrium setup that allows firms and banks to default.
 We can quantify how the scheme impacts firms' credit, banks' default probabilities, output and expected fiscal costs.
 Moreover, the framework allows for the comparison of different schemes, and hence for a more comprehensive evaluation of the scheme in place.